-The Council is always looking for new opportunities, such as sharing services with other Councils, service improvements and cost reductions through digitalisation of services, etc. All opportunities will be examined on their own merits and detailed business cases completed if the opportunity is considered worthy of implementation.
+The Council is always looking for new opportunities, such as through the South and East Lincolnshire Council Partnership, service improvements and cost reductions through digitalisation of services, etc. All opportunities will be examined on their own merits and detailed business cases completed if the opportunity is considered worthy of implementation.